Purchases made through links earn us a small commission, at no extra cost to you.

 - Dress warmly- the temperature inside the ice cave is about -2 degrees Celsius.

-* Prices and hours were correct at the time of publishing but can change without notice.
-Please confirm costs and times directly with service providers.
+* Information was updated July 2021 but can change without notice.
+Please confirm directly with service providers.